TomasVotruba/tomasvotruba.com/resources/posts/2024/2024-05-15-cool-features-of-swiss-knife.md

 vendor/bin/swiss-knife check-commented-code /src
 ```

-You can also set your own amount of allowed commented lines, e.g. here any commented code under 5 lines will be allowed:
+You can also set your own amount of allowed commented lines, e.g., here, any commented code under 5 lines will be allowed:

 ```bash
 vendor/bin/swiss-knife check-commented-code /src --line-limit 5
 ```

-Add this commands to your CI and forget.
+Add the command to your CI and forget.

 <br>

 ### 5. Spot conflicts

-Do you think CI would fail if there is a conflict in your code?
-The Github/Gitlab/Bitbucket would warn you about conflicts, yes.
+Would CI fail if there is a conflict in your code?
+The Github/Gitlab/Bitbucket would warn you about conflicts.
 But once the conflict is marked as resolved, it would pass silently on any valid code:

 ```bash
  /**